Ensuring 'justice' to Kashmiris will open new channels of communication between India, Pak: Imran

 "We believe that the road to the prosperity of the region and bright future of our coming generation lies in peace," Khan said in his message on the occasion.
 "Today we are not only opening the border but also our hearts for the Sikh community," he said.

-The inauguration of the corridor comes amid frayed ties between India and Pakistan following New Delhi's decision in August to withdraw Jammu and Kashmir's special status and bifurcate the state into two Union Territories.
+The inauguration comes in the midst of frayed ties between India and Pakistan following New Delhi's decision in August to withdraw Jammu and Kashmir's special status and bifurcate the state into two Union Territories.
 Notwithstanding a chill in bilateral ties over Kashmir, India, and Pakistan after tough negotiations signed an agreement last month, paving the way for the inauguration of the Kartarpur corridor on November 9.

-The agreement will allow 5,000 Indian pilgrims daily to visit Gurdwara Darbar Sahib where Guru Nanak spent the last 18 years of his life.
+The agreement will allow 5,000 Indian pilgrims daily to visit Gurdwara Darbar Sahib.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)